 Sunday is our day off from training.
-I live in a district called Barranco and there is a quiet park I like to walk to on nice days like these.
-I threw my stuff in my backpack so I could do some reading and writing.
+I live in a district called Barranco and there is a quiet park that I like to walk to on nice days like these.
+This morning, I threw my stuff in my backpack so I could do some reading and writing.
 It had been a long week and I wanted to reflect, something I vowed to do more in my new life.

-I sometimes like to picture myself a 21st century Hemingway, writing in the Parisian cafes.
+Sometimes I like to picture myself a 21st century Hemingway, writing in the Parisian cafes.
 Except I write in Starbucks.
-It’s really the only place I’ve found where I won’t look like a total moron with a MacBook on the table.
+It’s the only place I’ve found where I won’t look like a total moron with a MacBook on the table.
 And unlike Hemingway, I drink iced green tea instead of whiskey.

-There is a security guard stationed at the door of the Starbucks every morning.
+There’s a security guard stationed at the door of the Starbucks every morning.
 He always nods his head politely to me.
 When I sit down, he comes over and straps my backpack to the chair with a small nylon harness.
 “Cuidado,” he warns gently.
 Unlike usual, I sat at a table outside today.
 He watched me uncomfortably for several minutes before coming over.

 I was able to make out his Spanish, “I wouldn’t sit outside, I have been watching people watch you.
 It is not safe with your computer.”
 He motioned that someone would grab my computer and run away.
 He was very sincere so I decided to take his advice.

 I walked down the crowded pier.
 Little kids pulled at me from every direction, and I kept my hand firmly on my back right pocket.
-It was quite possible I was the only gringo there.
+It was likely that I was the only gringo there.
 Kids were jumping off the pier and climbing back up the barnacle-clad pilings.
 The last fifty feet was fenced off, with a woman standing at the gate.
 The sign said something about 0.50 soles admission.
 She shot a bunch of Spanish in my direction.
 I nodded my head, pretending to understanding and said, “Si, si.”

 She grabbed my arm and led me down to the end of the pier.
 There, down a small staircase, was a line of people boarding the boat.
 The woman turned to me, “Remos o motora?”
 I guess I had agreed to a boat ride.
 “Motora,” I replied spastically.
 She pointed to a large boat with four rows of seats and about 15 people already on board with fluorescent orange life vests.
 “Cinco soles.”

-Just then, a guy pulled up to the dock with a ten foot long rowboat.
+Just then, a guy pulled up to the dock with a ten foot rowboat.
 It was rickety and wooden with long oars rowed by a middle aged man.
 There was a bucket of bait in the middle.
 The woman indicated to me this was the other option for diez soles.

 “¿Por qué no?”